sailscastshq/boring-stack/CONTRIBUTING.md

 ---

 ## How to Contribute 🤔
-To contribute to Boring-Stack, follow these steps:
+To contribute to The Boring JavScript Stack, follow these steps:

 - Look at the existing [**Issues**](https://github.com/sailscastshq/boring-stack/issues) or create a new issue if you haven't found a suitable one.
 - [**Fork the Repo**](https://github.com/sailscastshq/boring-stack/issues) and create a branch for the specific issue you are working on.
 Let's start making a difference together! 😊